Please click here for information on Shipping, Refunds, Privacy Policy, and Terms of Service.

 Where can I find Posie products?

-My patterns and kits can be found for sale exclusively on this web site, which is updated every few months with new things.
+My PDF patterns and kits and my print-on-demand products can be found for sale exclusively on this web site, which is updated every few months with new things.
 I also carry a curated collection of my favorite embroidery, crochet, and craft supplies to help you make things from my patterns and books.
-I am in the process of making a selection of my patterns available for wholesale to needlework shops around the country, so stay tuned for more info on that soon.
-If you are a shop owner who is interested in carrying my patterns, please contact me!
+Many of my cross stitch patterns are available in hard copy through brick-and-mortar and online needlework shops around the country.
+(If you are a shop owner who is interested in carrying my patterns, please contact me!)
+I am also in the process of opening an Etsy shop in the fall of 2023.

 How do I buy something in this web shop?

-This web shop has several different kinds of products: downloadable digital PDF patterns, and kits and supplies that will be shipped directly to you.
-(Note: All sewing, crochet, embroidery, and knitting patterns are available as downloads only.
-I do not ship hard copies unless you have purchased a kit that includes them.)
-Just use the “add to cart” button on the individual item page for each product, and you’ll be directed to set up payment details and provide your shipping information if you've ordered something other than a digital PDF download.
+This web shop has several different kinds of products: downloadable digital PDF patterns, kits and supplies that will be shipped from my studio directly to you, and print-on-demand tee shirts and other products that are printed and shipped directly from my production partners around the country.
+Just use the “add to cart” button on the individual item page for each product, and you’ll be directed to set up payment details and provide your shipping information (if you've ordered something other than a digital PDF download).
 If you've ordered a downloadable pattern, a link to download it will be made immediately available upon completion of payment.
 The link will also be sent in a separate email to the email address you used to place the order.

 How long does my item take to come?